With secret ingredients, these copycat Otis Spunkmeyer cookies are spot on!

 - 1 large egg beaten

-- ¾ cup unsalted butter melted and cooled
+- 8 tablespoons unsalted butter melted and cooled, see note

 - 1 ½ cups semi sweet chocolate chips